EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 ## Room 2

 ## Room 3
 This room houses three sarcophagi, with two undead orc soldiers and a undead orc mage.
+When the tomb sends out that energy, they break open of the sarcophagi

 ## Room 4
 This room is an arcane study, with a broken chair, a desk and a large library.
 Most the books have dry rotted or have been burned